-In 2022, the Office of Attorney Regulation Counsel received 76 requests for investigation alleging the unauthorized practice of law by a non-attorney.
+In 2023, the Office of Attorney Regulation Counsel received 85 requests for investigation alleging the unauthorized practice of law by a non-attorney.
 Some requests did not proceed past the intake division, while others were processed to the trial division for further investigation.

-The additional work on the unauthorized practice of law matters in 2022 included the following:
+In 2023, the unauthorized practice of law matters included the following: